aymenhamrouni/aymenhamrouni.github.io/_pages/about.md

 <h1 id="whats-new"><span style="color:red">What’s New ?</span></h1>
 <ul>
      <li><span style="color:green">2024.09.
-AoI in Context-Aware Hybrid Radio-Optical Networks has been accepted for publication in the IEEE Global Communications Conference 2024.</span></li>
+Our paper "AoI in Context-Aware Hybrid Radio-Optical Networks" has been accepted for publication in the IEEE Global Communications Conference 2024.</span></li>

    <li>2024.05.
 My application was approved for another year in the AWS Community Builders program!</li>
    <li>2024.02.
 I started my Ph.D. within the WaveCore group at KU Leuven!</li>